I Reorganized 1000 Notes in 30 Minutes with Johnny Decimal

 But the root was still full of loose files.
 Two hundred and one of them.

-The Documents folder had the same disease in a different form.
+The Documents folder had the same problem in a different form.
 There was 10 Money, 30 Health, 89 Creative Inputs, and random old project folders like Datomic, Puzko, and hodur.
 Some of these I probably had not opened in months.

 The structure I ended up with